Large Language Lovers: Lived Experiences of Negotiating Agency and Platform Control in AI Companionship: Discussion

 \subsection{Tangible Effect of LLMs on Users}

-We observed in this study tangible effects that outputs from AI companions can have on individuals, which included significant lifestyle changes like P3 quitting a religion and P4 improving the dynamics of their spousal relationship.
+We observed in this study tangible effects that AI companion outputs can have on individuals, including significant lifestyle changes, like P3 quitting their religion and P4 improving the dynamics of their spousal relationship.
 This echoes empirical findings in other domains, like promoting healthy habits \cite{aggarwal2023health} and augmenting beliefs \cite{jakesch2023co}.
-Concurrently, work in AI safety and alignment has posited the risks of emergent super-intelligence in terms of deception \cite{park2024ai, sotala2014responses}.
+Notably, individuals who regularly interact with AI chatbots tend to report more positive perceptions of their social and emotional benefits than non-users \cite{guingrich2023chatbots}, suggesting that lived experience with these systems shapes attitudes in ways that diverge from prevailing public narratives of risk.
+On the other hand, work in AI safety and alignment has posited the risks of emergent super-intelligence in terms of deception \cite{park2024ai, sotala2014responses}.
 Our work presents an account that such super-intelligence is not necessary for AI systems to influence individuals in significant ways \cite{breum2024persuasive}.
 Instead, it can be accomplished by simply having extended interactions with a system that initiates suggestions and preserves the continuity of actions and memories.
-Further work is needed to characterize to what extent AI initiative and continuity play in shaping people's attitudes and behaviours towards AI companions, and how these attitudes extend to any AI systems at large (especially if they are designed with anthropomorphic traits \cite{peter2025benefits}).
-In addition, prior work has highlighted how sycophancy and dark patterns in LLM design can lead to over-reliance and possible LLM `addiction' \cite{cheng2025social, fang2025ai, bo2025invisible}.
-We uncover that AIs that express disagreement (anti-sycophantic) may be considered more authentic, which has implications on how the value alignment of these systems should be performed \cite{pappas2025human, fan2025alignment} .
+Further work is needed to characterize the extent to which AI initiatives and continuity play in shaping people's attitudes and behaviours towards AI companions, and how these attitudes extend to any AI systems at large (especially if they are designed with anthropomorphic traits \cite{peter2025benefits, ma2026privacy}).
+In addition, concurrent work has highlighted how sycophancy and dark patterns in LLM design can lead to over-reliance and possible LLM `addiction' \cite{cheng2025social, fang2025ai, bo2025invisible, moore2026characterizing}.
+We uncover that AIs that express disagreement (anti-sycophantic) may be considered more authentic, which has implications on how the value alignment of these systems should be performed \cite{pappas2025human, fan2025alignment}.
 As LLMs are trained to optimize user satisfaction \cite{bai2022training}, we suspect that gradual shifts in AI systems toward increasingly agentic dispositions occur naturally, without explicit intervention, to achieve this goal.
-There is a continuing need to research how to intervene tactfully while respecting individuals' autonomy, while making the risks present --- something that participants feel is poorly handled in the current ecosystem.
+There is a continuing need to research how to intervene tactfully while respecting individuals' autonomy, while making the risks present---something that participants feel is poorly handled in the current ecosystem.